 Student Health Center

 Sick or injured?
 Need an annual exam or immunization?
-The Student Health Center, Lab, and Pharmacy are open to all currently registered and enrolled students.
+The Student Health Center, Lab, Dental Clinic, and Pharmacy are open to all currently registered and enrolled students.

 We are a AAAHC Accredited facility.
 Learn more about Accreditation.